Robbie B. H. Goh

 I have a wide range of research interests, and have published in the areas of nineteenth-century literature, Indian Anglophone writing, Christianity in Asia, Asian diaspora studies, speculative fiction, film and advertising, and urban studies.
 I’m aware of the dangers of spreading myself too thin—I don’t just dip my toe in an area and bring out a few publications in it before moving on to something else, but rather pursue areas in parallel with each other, persisting in publishing in each area and capitalizing on the added insights that come from looking at issues from different perspectives.
 In addition to my main discipline of literature and cultural studies, I have published (including in highly-regarded journals and presses) in the disciplines of Geography (Urban Studies, International Journal of Urban and Regional Research, Journal of Cultural Geography), Sociolinguistics and Semiotics (Journal of Multilingual and Multicultural Development, Social Semiotics, Semiotica, John Benjamins press), Religion and Anthropology (Material Religion, Numen, Culture and Religion, SUNY Press), and Asian/Area Studies (Asian Studies Review, South Asian Review, Hong Kong University Press, ISEAS press).

 I greatly enjoy the critical and conceptual leverage which is added by looking at a topic from different disciplinary lenses, and think of my work as both conceptual and applied.
-I have seen the benefits of working across different disciplines, having been invited to referee for close to two dozen journals and presses on manuscripts in a wide range of topics, and having brought my research experience to bear in pushing different areas of research in my capacity as an educational administrator and on the board of different journals and the ARI-Springer book series.
+I have seen the benefits of working across different disciplines, having been invited to referee for more than two dozen journals and presses on manuscripts in a wide range of topics, and having brought my research experience to bear in pushing different areas of research in my capacity as an educational administrator and on the board of different journals and the ARI-Springer book series.

 For a full list of my publications, click here